hexaxsoftwares/houx.js/README.md

 Global NameSpace: `Fragment`

-**Description:** `hx-fragment` is a built in widget that is used to  render a set of elements without having to wrap them within an enclasing tag.
+**Description:** `hx-fragment` is a built in widget that is used to  render a set of elements without having to wrap them within an enclosing tag / element.
 This is technically useful, expecially when rendering a slot content and don't want to get them wrapped within an enclosing wrapper element.
 ```html
 <ButtonCounter >